 - A reduction of your annual contribution to the FASFC

 This guide is intended for farmers active in primary plant and animal production.
 It contains the requirements relating to the safety of the food chain, animal health and traceability that fall within the competence of the FASFC in the primary production.

 - Module C: Primary Animal Production

-- Module D: Non-Edible Horticultural Production
+- Module D: Non-Edible Horticultural Production (not certified bu Certisys)

 The Vegaplan Standard is intended for farmers involved in primary vegetable production.
 The standard includes all the legal requirements for food safety and additional requirements for product safety, traceability and product quality in the food chain.
 The standard also includes requirements relating to sustainability and includes the legal requirements for integrated pest management.
 It is applicable to all crops (except non-edible horticultural and decorative crops).

 This certification is proof that you comply with:

 - The legal requirements of the FASFC on self-checking, mandatory notification and traceability in the food chain.
 This means that you benefit from a significant reduction in your annual contribution to the FASFC and are subject to fewer inspections;